DeadSuperHero/rms-dating-simulator/README.md

 Core story loop is under development.
 Milestones for features and plot elements are currently being explored.

+## How to run the game
+Since it is early development, no binaries or packages are being provided.
+Instead, you will need to actually install Ren'Py and git clone this repo into your Ren'Py Projects Directory.

+You can specify this location in your Ren'Py settings;
+for convenience mine is `/home/Sean/Workspace/Python/`.
+Any directory present in that folder would see the new Ren'Py game you've added to it.

 ## FAQ
 ### Why Richard Stallman?
 Why not?
 RMS is a quirky person, who also deserves to be loved.
 This game